pontus/LocalEGA/docs/setup.rst

 - :ref:`db`;
 - :ref:`mq`.

+:ref:`data out` requires a working Database in order to be set up.

 A few files are required in order to connect the different components.

 The main configurations are set by default, and it is possible to